mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 05 October 2025

-- The average temperature today is 10.84˚C,
+- The average temperature today is 11.19˚C,
-- With highs of 11.51˚C and lows of 9.91˚C,
+- With highs of 11.19˚C and lows of 11.19˚C,
-- It may feel like 10.12˚C with scattered clouds
+- It may feel like 10.56˚C with broken clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 2.46m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 82%
+- The pressure is 1023hPa and humidity is 84%
-- The sun will rise at 06:15 and set at 17:37
+- The sun will rise at 06:17 and set at 17:35

 <!-- weather_marker ends -->